 Can I Recover Damages If I’m Being Blamed for a Mass Transit Accident in Florida?

 It’s always possible that you could be blamed for contributing to an accident.
 That’s true whether you were a passenger, driver, or merely walking down the street as a pedestrian, that’s true.

-You won’t lose your right to compensation if you were partly responsible.
-Under Florida comparative fault laws, you can recover compensation even if you were 99% responsible.
+You won’t lose your right to compensation if you were partly responsible – only if you were mostly responsible.
+Under Florida’s modified comparative fault laws, you can recover compensation unless you were 51% or more responsible.

-That doesn’t mean you should ignore any allegations of shared fault.
-Your final compensation award will be reduced in proportion to your percentage of fault.
+However, your final compensation award can be reduced in proportion to your percentage of fault.
+For instance, if you were 20% at fault, your damages award can be reduced by 20%.
 Our lawyers can help you minimize the impact of any claims that you were partly to blame.